grrowl/chat/README.md

 #### longer term considerations
 * data[message].clientDate should NOT be sent to all clients (timing attack)
 * base64 means the queue will fill (size-wise) and could back up/overflow

+# LICENCE

+This project is subject to the GPL for now, and incorporates some code distributed under the MIT Licence (such as the React-Seed boilerplate code, referenced below).

 # Gulp information ([React-Seed](https://github.com/kriasoft/React-Seed))